Jabbawockeez: Las Vegas shows

 On May 7, 2010, the Jabbawockeez were brought to Las Vegas to perform a personal audition to Felix Rappaport (MGM President) to produce and debut their own live stage show called MÜS.I.C at the Monte Carlo Resort and Casino in Las Vegas.
 They are the first dance crew to headline a show in Las Vegas.
 The show included members of Super Cr3w, the winners of season two of America's Best Dance Crew.
 Music for the show was produced by DJ collective The Bangerz and their costumes were designed by Kara Saun.
 Although scheduled to end in June, the show was later extended through August.
 Since its initial run, the show has moved to the Jupiters Hotel and Casino in Gold Coast, Queensland, Australia.
 They moved to the Luxor Hotel and Casino for their new show PRiSM in May 2013.
 PRiSM was housed in a brand new 850-seat theater and a mural of the crew is painted in the lobby by performance artist David Garibaldi.
 In November 2015, The Jabbawockeez started performing their show called "JREAMZ" at the MGM Grand.

-In February 2020, Jabbawockeez announced the arrival of their latest production, Jabbawockeez "TIMELESS," which replaced JREAMZ in the Jabbawockeez Theater at MGM Grand.
-Additionally coming out of the pandemic in 2021, the Jabbawockeez took over the MGM Grand Garden with their "TIMELESS" production for a temporary residency hitting 90,000 in attendance.
-The show later returned to the Jabbawockeez Theater at MGM Grand, where it continues to run nightly.
-In 2024, TIMELESS was named Best Show in Las Vegas by USA Today, solidifying Jabbawockeez’s status as one of the top theatrical productions on the Strip.
+In February 2020, Jabbawockeez announced the arrival of their latest production, "TIMELESS," which replaced JREAMZ in the Jabbawockeez Theater at MGM Grand.
+Coming out of the pandemic in 2021, the Jabbawockeez took over the MGM Grand Garden with their "TIMELESS" production for a temporary residency hitting 90,000 in attendance.
+The show later returned to the Jabbawockeez Theater and in 2024 was named Best Show in Las Vegas by USA Today, solidifying Jabbawockeez’s status as one of the top theatrical productions on the Strip.
+In October 2025, the crew signed a long-term extension with MGM Grand and debuted their fifth production titled "FREQNCY" at the Jabbawockeez Theater.